Chandra's insights into SN 2023ixf: Introduction

-The optical light curve of \snixf\ is characterized by a sharp rise to peak in 5 days from absolute magnitude $-M_V=10$ mag to $M_V=-18$ and then a plateau phase lasting for 30 days at magnitude $-17.6$ days followed by a smooth decay \citep{hiramatsu+23,teja+23}.
-The data reveal prominent flash features of hydrogen, helium, carbon, and nitrogen in the spectra up to 5 days \citep{yamanaka+23, jg+23, smith+23, bostroem+23,teja+23}.
-The UV data along with the flash features indicate a temperature rise which is not expected in a pure-shock cooling event and thus suggested a delayed shock breakout in a dense CSM \citep{zimmerman+23}. \citet{vasylyev+23} measured high polarization and rapid evolution during 2-15 days, and explained it as asymmetric ejecta coming out of dense asymmetric CSM, suggesting a highly asymmetric mass-loss rate process.
+The optical light curve of \snixf\ is characterized by a sharp rise to peak in 5 days from absolute magnitude $-M_V=10$ mag to $M_V=-18$ and then a plateau phase lasting for 30 days at magnitude $-17.6$ followed by a smooth decay \citep{hiramatsu+23,teja+23}.
+The data have revealed prominent flash features of hydrogen, helium, carbon, and nitrogen in the spectra up to 5 days \citep{yamanaka+23, jg+23, smith+23, bostroem+23,teja+23, hiramatsu+23}.
+The UV data along with the flash features indicate a temperature rise which is not expected in a pure-shock cooling event, indicating a delayed shock breakout in a dense CSM \citep{zimmerman+23, hiramatsu+23}. \citet{vasylyev+23} measured high polarization and rapid evolution during 2-15 days, and explained it as asymmetric ejecta coming out of dense asymmetric CSM, suggesting a highly asymmetric mass-loss process.

 The early X-ray emission was reported by \nustar\ within 4 days \citep{grefenstette+23}, whereas the first radio detection occurred on 2023 Jun 17, around a month after explosion \citep[10 GHz flux density $41 \pm 8$ $\mu$Jy,][]{vla+23}. \citet{berger+23} reported a non-detection in millimeter bands at 2.6--18.6 days post-explosion.